Soriana: 2015–2018: Acquisition of Comercial Mexicana Stores

 During the transition, Soriana relaunched the Julio Regalado promotion on June 3, 2016, across the recently acquired Comercial Mexicana formats MEGA, Bodega, and Alprecio.
 On June 10, 2016, Soriana introduced the Soriana Híper Plus format, a premium hypermarket concept targeting middle- and high-income consumers, offering gourmet products and specialized departments such as cheese, wine, European breads, pastries, and exotic meats.
-The first store opened in the Miyana shopping center in Polanco, Mexico City, with a 7,245 m² sales floor.
-In December 2016, Soriana reopened the Soriana Híper San Pedro store in Monterrey, Nuevo León, with a new premium concept and a sales floor of 8,637 m², making it the second Soriana Híper Plus location in Mexico.
+The first store opened in the Miyana shopping center in Polanco, Mexico City, with a 7,245 m^{2} sales floor.
+In December 2016, Soriana reopened the Soriana Híper San Pedro store in Monterrey, Nuevo León, with a new premium concept and a sales floor of 8,637 m^{2}, making it the second Soriana Híper Plus location in Mexico.

 Some stores were closed as part of the integration process.
 On February 16, 2017, Soriana Súper Plaza Fiesta in Matamoros, Tamaulipas was permanently closed due to the proximity of another Soriana branch.
 On March 7, 2017, Soriana Híper Tepeyac in Zapopan, Jalisco, closed permanently due to low sales, as another Soriana Híper store was located nearby.

 Starting in March 2017, Soriana began converting Comercial Mexicana stores to its own formats, beginning in Baja California with 14 branches converted to Soriana Híper.
 MEGA Comercial Mexicana branches in Baja California Sur, Sonora, and Sinaloa were also converted.
 In Mexico City, the Soriana Híper División del Norte branch (formerly Gigante) was converted into MEGA Soriana, alongside the opening of new MEGA Soriana stores in Patio Tollocan, Toluca, State of Mexico, and Plaza Citadina, Villa Corregidora, Querétaro.
 Additional Comercial Mexicana stores were similarly converted, including a branch in Zamora, Michoacán, which became Soriana Híper Zamora Madero in November 2017.